kriswallsmith/FacebookBundle/README.md

 Prerequisites
 -------------

-This version requires Symfony 2.1
+This version requires at least Symfony 2.1

 Documentation